 A big thank you to everyone who has supported our funding bids including everyone who responded to the consultation in 2017 and those who wrote letters of support for our funding bids - Professor Jane Memmott of the University of Bristol; Janice Gardiner of Avon Wildlife Trust; Chris Watson, course leader in Geography at Bridgwater and Taunton College; Kerry McCarthy, MP for Bristol East; Fiona Lambert of Bristol Astronomical Society; Lee Morgan at East Bristol Intermediate Care Centre; Tim Browse, Headteacher Air Balloon Hill Primary School and our local councillors, Cllr Nicola Beech, Cllr Fabian Breckels, Cllr Asher Craig and Cllr Steve Pearce.
 Thank you also to everyone at Bristol Parks.

-Collapse of the fence would have left the Local Nature Reserve would have been open to access by motorbikes.
+Collapse of the old fence would have left the Local Nature Reserve open to access by motorbikes.
 This would have represented a danger to the people and dogs using the Hill and have a severe, negative impact on the site’s ecology.

 Surveying & Conserving Nature - Funded by the National Lottery Heritage Fund

 A Management Plan for Troopers Hill was produced in 2007 and reviewed in 2012 without any major changes.

 A review of the plan of the plan was due in 2017 but funding was not available so we are pleased that the funding for this project from the National Lottery Heritage Fund has allowed the review to be carried out.